n3xtd0/bykes/README.md

 ## TODO
-- storing csv on server or aws/Azure.
+- storing csv on server or aws/Azure
 - nightly cron
-    . get daily CSV uploads.
+    - get daily CSV uploads
-    . transform them from CSV to PDF
+    - transform them from CSV to PDF
-    . email PDF to User
+    - email PDF to User
-    .
-Email to owner when finish daily process with summary nightly activity
+    - Email to owner when finish daily process with summary nightly activity

 - api/getPDF/{userid} endpoint